KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

     };
     ```

-- As previously, the field "*iris*" indicates the name of the dictionary;
+- As previously, the field `Iris` indicates the name of the dictionary;
-- And the fields "*SepalLength, SepalWidth ...
-Class*" indicate variable names;
+- And the fields `SepalLength`, `SepalWidth` ... `Class` indicate variable names;
-- The primitive "*Product*" is used to calculate the user-defined variable;
+- The primitive `Product` is used to calculate the user-defined variable;
-- Finally, "*SepalLength, SepalWidth*" correspond to the operands of the primitive, which can either be variables names, constant values, or results of other primitives
+- Finally, `SepalLength`, `SepalWidth` correspond to the operands of the primitive, which can either be variables names, constant values, or results of other primitives.

-Khiops implements a highly expressive data transformation language, for easy construction of user-defined variables.
-An exhaustive description of available primitives is provided on the [reference page][reference_page].
+Khiops offers a highly expressive data transformation language, making it easy to define user-defined variables.
+An exhaustive list of available primitives is available on the [reference page][reference_page].

-In cases where numerous user-defined variables need to be specified, it is possible to use the Core API to add them to a dictionary programmatically, as shown in the following example:
+For cases requiring numerous user-defined variables, the Core API allows programmatic addition of these variables to a dictionary, as shown in the following example:

 !!! example "Add user-defined variables programmatically using the core API"
     ```python